jakapop1/.github.io/projects/FishingGame.md

 Another of my responsibility was in ensuring that the implemented fish classes integrated seamlessly with the existing codebase.
 This involved modifying the inheritance hierarchy, updating class methods, and testing the classes to verify their functionality.

-At the same time, my partner is doing the same but with different sets of classes representing other families of fishes.
+At the same time, my partners are doing the same but with different sets of classes representing other families of fishes.

-Last, my partner and I put the classes together to then structure the core gameplay of the Fishing Tournament.
+Lastly, my partners and I put the classes together to then structure the core gameplay of the Fishing Tournament.
 This included implementing the game's main loop, player turns, fish interactions, and the determination of the game's outcome while allowing players to make decisions on catching and managing their fish.

 ## Tools and Technologies
 - Programming Language: Java